Source code for pgmpy.estimators.StructureScore

 def structure_prior_ratio(self, operation):

-"""Return the log ratio of the prior probabilities for a given proposed change to the DAG.
+Computes the log ratio of prior probabilities for a proposed change to the model structure.

 return 0